Affordable Summer Camps for Long Island Kids

 Camp Sienna — Franklin Square

-Days at Camp Sienna, run by the Roman Catholic St. Catherine of Sienna Church, include activities such as Zumba, bubble soccer, a game truck, and water fun.
-Camp, for kids 3-14, runs from 9am to 3pm daily from the beginning of July to mid-August, with extended hours available.
-It is $280 a week and extended care is available.
+Days at Camp Sienna, run by the Roman Catholic St. Catherine of Sienna Church, include activities such as water slides, bubble soccer, a game truck, and bounce houses.
+Camp, for kids 3-14, runs from 9am to 3pm daily from the beginning of July to mid-August.
+The cost is $300 a week.
+Extended hours are available before and after camp for an extra fee.
+You can also register daily or for three days within a specific week.

 RELATED: STEM and STEAM Camps for LI Kids